 David not only has a quiet and pleasant way about him, but he also has a wealth of expertise.
 He tells us all about crocodiles and explains how rare it is to have a crocodile reach Scarface’s age.

 Why?
 Because young crocodiles do not survive easily.
 Only about one in a hundred eggs reach adulthood.
 Many eggs fall victim to predators, but the leading cause is environmental.
 Crocs need a high ground to build safe nests, land that is also prized for agriculture and cattle farms.
 The loss of their natural habitat forces crocodiles to build their nests closer to the riverbank.
 This means their nests are more vulnerable to flooding.

 Another sad reason was that crocodiles were hunted and killed legally until 1974.
 However, the illegal shooting of crocs took place until the 1980s!
 All the more astonishing that Scarface has made it this long.
 He is a survivor!

 An Unexpected Duel

 The two-hour tour flew by in an instant.
-We had taken so many photos, and still had time to watch the crocodile in peace, not just through our lens.
+We had taken so many photos, and still had time to watch the crocodile in peace, not just through our lenses.
 It is incredible what all we have been able to observe in the animal world on our travels.
 From wild Orangutans in Sumatra to whales in Kaikoura and Hervey Bay!
 But another unexpected spectacle was just around the corner.

 One of the passengers shouted, “Snakes on shore!” and David quickly navigated straight there.
 And what we saw next completely exceeded our expectations and was something that we never thought we would experience in nature!

 As David brought the boat closer, we realized that it was two pythons that were intertwined in a merciless duel in the water.